johnlockejrr/doc-ufcn/README.md

 ## Contact

-If you have any questions or suggestions, please contact [Mélodie Boillet and Teklia](mailto:team@teklia.com?cc=boillet@teklia.com&subject=Feedback%20on%20Doc-UFCN%3A%20).
+🆘 If you have any questions or suggestions, please write us on [support.teklia.com](https://support.teklia.com/c/machine-learning/doc-ufcn/12).